 For instance, while Realty Income rents some properties to AMC Theaters — whose business was hurt by COVID-19 — it also has Walgreens, FedEx and Walmart as some of its top tenants.
 And these businesses turned out to be largely pandemic-proof.

-Earlier this week, the REIT increased its monthly cash dividend to 24.65 cents per share, giving the stock an annual dividend yield of 4.4%.
+In December, the REIT increased its monthly cash dividend to 24.65 cents per share, giving the stock an annual dividend yield of 4.5%.